 CSE 15L C00 Mon, Wed 5:00 pm-5:50 pm

 At the end of this course you will be able to:

 Title: A Practical Guide to Linux Commands, Editors, and Shell Programming Edition & Publisher: Prentice Hall Author: Mark G. Sobell ISBN-13: 978-0134774602 ISBN-10: 0134774604

 Your final grade will be determined via the following percentages:

 Individuals are not permitted to approach students to offer services of any kind in exchange for pay, including tutoring services.
 This is considered solicitation for business and is strictly prohibited by University policy.

-Students requesting accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities (OSD) which is located in University Center 202 behind Center Hall.
+Students requesting accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities (OSD) whose website is osd.ucsd.edu.
 Students are required to present their AFA letters to Faculty (please make arrangements to contact me privately) and to the OSD Liaison in the department in advance so that accommodations may be arranged.